Table of Contents

 Yecla/Jumilla

 The evidence shows that wine grapes have been grown here for over 2000 years – and have continued to do it successfully.
-Yecla is Spain’s smallest wine region, but they manage to grow many cultivars here.
+Yecla is Spain’s smallest wine region, but they grow many cultivars here.
 The success of the vines in this harsh, dry climate is thanks to the limestone soil that holds water throughout the dry season.
 In this region, you can expect to find predominantly Mourvedre and Grenache.

 Toro